jd-coderepos/stem-ner-60k/readme.md

 #### Contact

-For the list of the articles; or for related questions, comments, feedback, and interests in collaborations, please contact me at: jennifer (dot) dsouza (at) tib (dot) eu
+For the list of publications considered to make this dataset; otherwise for related questions, comments, feedback, and interests in collaborations, please contact me at: jennifer (dot) dsouza (at) tib (dot) eu